 In this post we’re diving into viable businesses that allow you to be your own boss.

-I’ve marketed websites professionally since 2005.
-In 2013, I transitioned to full time online entrepreneurship.
+I’ve marketed websites professionally for almost two decades.
+In the last ten years, I transitioned to full time online entrepreneurship.
 Over the years, I’ve learned what types of businesses work well online and those that don’t.